-Applicable to various purposes of Engineering, Architectural, and General Science.
+Applicable to various purposes of ENGINEERING, ABCHITECTURAL, and GENERAL SCIENCE.
 Illustrated by a fac-simile of the scales on copper-plate.
+By CHARLES HOLTZAPFFEL.
 8vo. cloth, Price 2s.
 6d.
-Published by John Weale, London.
-Sold also by Holtzapffel & Co., Engine, Lathe, and Tool Manufacturers, 64, Charing Cross, and 127, Long Acre, London.
+Published by JOHN WEALE, London.
+Sold also by HOLTZAPFFEL & Co., Engine, Lathe, and Tool Manufacturers, 64, Charing Cross, and 127 Long Acre, London.

-"Mr. HOLTEAPPERL could not have done a better service for the profession than turning his attention to the construction of scales suitable for their purposes.-We have for many years been in the habit of using scales made of paper, both for estimating and drawing, on account of their convenience.-We have very carefully examined several of the scales, and have much pleasure in testifying their accuracy and utility."-The Civil Engineer and Architects' Journal.
+"Mr HOLTEAPFEEL could not have done a better service for the profession, than turning his attention and indicative sciences not note allow a better performs for the projection, than turning his attention to the construction of scales mitable for their purposes.
+We have for many years been in the habit of using scales made of paper, both for estimating and drawing, on account of their convenience.
+We have very carefully examined several of the scales, and have much pleasure in testifying their accuracy and utility."-The Civil Engineer and Architects Journal.

-HOLTZAPFFEL & CO.'S ENGINE-DIVIDED SCALES.
+HOLTZAPFFEL AND CO.'S. ENGINE-DIVIDED SCALES.
 APPLICABLE TO